 Dave Poulson is the senior associate director of Michigan State University's Knight Center for Environmental journalism where he teaches environmental, investigative and computer-assisted reporting to graduate and undergraduate students.

-Before arriving at MSU in 2003, he had a 22-year professional journalism career, including 11 years in the Lansing bureau of Booth Newspapers.
+Before arriving at MSU in 2003, he had a 22-year professional journalism career, including 11 years in the state capital bureau of Booth Newspapers.

 In addition to teaching, he organizes and implements workshops in the U.S. and abroad to help professional journalists better report on the environment and to help environmental scientists better communicate to the public.

-He is the founder and editor of Great Lakes Echo, a non-profit award-winning environmental news service serving the Great Lakes region.
-Great Lakes Echo contributes Michigan environmental stories to CNS.
+He is the founder and editor of Great Lakes Echo, a non-profit award-winning environmental news service that also contributes Michigan environmental stories to Capital News Service.
+He is a CNS bureau chief.

 FRANK KELLEY: David Poulson, the senior associate director of the Knight Center for Environmental Journalism and Capital News Service instructor, reminiscences about his long-running relationship with former Attorney General Frank J. Kelly, who died March 5.
 For news and opinion pages.
 Commentary.
 By David Poulson.
 FOR ALL POINTS.